navarroaxel/navarroaxel.github.io/blog/ugrep-an-interactive-grep-for-the-terminal.md

 ## The fuzzy search

-The [fuzzy search](https://en.wikipedia.org/wiki/Approximate_string_matching) is the technique of look for a text that match a pattern approximately, instead of exactly.
+The [fuzzy search](https://en.wikipedia.org/wiki/Approximate_string_matching) is a technique that looks for a text that matches a pattern approximately, instead of exactly.
 We can look for a text within the specified [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).

 ```bash
 ugrep -Z3 android